Table of contents

 James worked in and around Maryborough.
 His son, Sterling Minniecon (born 15 September 1918), moved north into what is now the Cairns region, eventually settling in Edmonton.

-Under the new dual naming policy, ‘Mundii Gunji’ (the Yidinji name for White Rock) was adopted for the park, as suggested by the traditional owners, to acknowledge their relationship to the land.
+Under the new dual naming policy, ‘Mundii Gunji’ (the Yidinji name for White Rock) was also adopted for the park, as suggested by the Traditional Owners.
+This was an important acknowledgment of their connection to the land.

 Traditional Owner Connection